gskielian/Web-Development-Resources/Creating-a-Website/README.md

 In this folder, find resources which are fundamental for making most websites:

-Guide to making a professional looking mobile-tablet-desktop viewable website quickly:
+Guide to making a professional website which is mobile-tablet-desktop viewable quickly and with FOSS:

 1. Choose a Website-Template
 2. Modifying Titles and Content in HTML